 There’s a lot you could possible bring, but please remember that you have limited space and a roommate.
 Under “For Our Students” check out the list of things to bring to the Residence Halls.
 Please check out the things you cannot bring either.
 What to Bring to Drew.

 Please check out our list of what not to bring on the list of things you should bring to the Residence Halls.
 Please remember that if it’s in doubt, it’s probably not a good idea.
 Please contact the Office of Residence Life to confirm to see if you may bring it or not.
 This list can be found in Daniel’s Dictionary under Office of Residence Life.
 What to Bring to Drew.

-No, the only pet that we allow our residents to have is non-meat eating fish.
+The only pets allowed are non-meating fish in residence halls.
 We have this rule for several reasons, if you should require more information please contact the Office of Residence Life.

 We have a great section dedicated to this.
 Click “Getting Involved” and it will tell you all about it.
 You may also want to contact your RA or CRD for some great ideas.
 We’re full of them!
 List of Clubs and Organizations on Campus.

 The Office of Residence Life is located in Hurst Hall.
 There, you will see the Director of Residence Life and Community Standards and other Residence Life Administrators.
 ResLife is responsible for handling paper work stages of room changes, although the real room change leg work is done in the Office of Student Housing (x3681).